 The remake copies most of the essentials of the original.
 It opens with a scene that reproduces the opening of the anime where Saya chases a demon in human form down a train carriage, replicating the sequence shot for shot but in live-action.
 All of this bodes well.
 The rest of the plot follows the basics of the original with Saya going undercover on a US Army base, battling demons there.
 The only part that is missing is the dazzling climactic scenes from the original with Saya fighting a demon in a burning hangar and racing after it as it climbs aboard the outside of a bomber, which is here reduced to a single brief scene where she chases a flying demon down a runway as a plane lands.
 The secondary character of the teacher who gets dragged into the action is now expanded to become an American schoolgirl.
 The era has been updated from 1956 to 1970 ironically going from the start to near the end of the Vietnam War.
 Outside of that, the original has been expanded out with the addition of more battles and the new character of the demonic nemesis Onigen.

-French director Chris Nahon had previously made the Jet Li vehicle Kiss of the Dragon (2001) and the thriller Empire of the Wolves (2005).
-Both of these films are triumphs of style over substance and the same could be said of Blood: The Last Vampire.
+French director Chris Nahon had previously made the Jet Li vehicle Kiss of the Dragon (2001), the thriller Empire of the Wolves (2005) and subsequent to this the underground fight match film Lady Bloodfight (2016).
+These films are triumphs of style over substance and the same could be said of Blood: The Last Vampire.
 Nahons finest set-piece is one that comes about twenty minutes in, an amazing street battle as Gianna saves Allison Miller from hordes of demons, which contains a full flight of modern Hong Kong-influenced action scenes mid-air twirls, slow-motion beheadings and sword slicings en masse, and with Gianna pursuing the Colin Salmon demon in a race leaping up and across the rooftops, even running down the length of a building smashing through multiple apartment walls.
 There is a decent climactic showdown with Onigen where she (Koyuki) appears with the trails of her dress floating up behind her, they battling, wielding power blasts with their swords, fighting in mid-air and blasting each other through entire houses.
 The minus points are that that the CGI effects are obvious and tend to distract, while the gouts of blood only look like brown digitally created gore.
 One sequence involving a fight with a demon around a truck travelling along a narrow mountain road feels like it has been copied from Underworld: Evolution (2006).
 Everything comes with an exhilarating kick on the other hand, if you have watched enough Hong Kong fantasy cinema or a few clones of The Matrix (1999)s Bullet Time moves, you have seen much of this before.
 Gianna, a popular South Korean actress better known as Ji-hyun Jun, plays through a thick accent but incarnates the striking image of a teenage girl in Japanese schoolgirl uniform wielding a sword with great ferocity.